Expulsion of Germans from Czechoslovakia: Expulsions

 Germans living in the border regions of Czechoslovakia were expelled from the country in late 1945.
 The joint German and Czech commission of historians estimated that there were about 15,000 violent deaths.
-Czech records report 15,000–16,000 deaths not including an additional 6,667 unexplained cases or suicides during the expulsion, and others died from hunger and illness in Germany as a consequence.
-In 1946, an estimated 1.3 million ethnic Germans were deported to the American zone of what would become West Germany.
-An estimated 800,000 were deported to the Soviet zone (in what would become East Germany).
+Czech records report 15,000–16,000 deaths not including an additional 6,667 unexplained cases or suicides during the expulsion, and others who died from hunger and illness in Germany as a consequence.
+In 1946, an estimated 1.3 million ethnic Germans were deported to the American zone.
+An estimated 800,000 were deported to the Soviet zone.

 Act No. 115/1946 Coll.

 On 8 May 1946 the Czechoslovak provisional National Assembly passed Act No. 115/1946 Coll.
 It was enacted in conjunction with the Beneš decrees and it specifies that "Any act committed between 30 September 1938 and 28 October 1945, 'the object of which was to aid the struggle for liberty of the Czechs and Slovaks or which represented just reprisals for actions of the occupation forces and their accomplices', is not illegal, even when such acts may otherwise be punishable by law."
-This law, which is still in force, has de facto ensured that no atrocities against Germans during the time-period in question have been prosecuted in Czechoslovakia.
+This law, which is still in force, has ensured that no atrocities against Germans during the time-period in question have been prosecuted in Czechoslovakia.